KrishnaSaglani/Bayesian-Classifier--Krishna/README.md

 To use this classifier, kindly follow the following steps:

 1.                  run custom_extractor.py
 What this does:

     This is a feature extractor.
     All the corresponding data generated as a result will be stored in the features folder.
-    This will take a lot of time, so I have done it already.
-    So, you can directly run main.py and see the results yourself.

 2.                  run main.py